rafacast77/Task-List/README.md

 # Task-List   :clipboard:
-This is a task list application, it allows you to add tasks which are saved in local storage from your browser.
+This is a task list application, it allows you to add tasks which are saved in local storage in your browser.
 You can also filter to find specific tasks, delete sigle tasks and delete all tasks.
 The technologies and techniques used are the following.
 ## Technologies and techniques used for this project
 * **HTML 5**